-2. Shop generic or warehouse–For your best money saving, shop at a warehouse store like Costco or Sam’s Club or buy the generic at a chain store like Safeway.
-Consumer Reports May 2012 confirmed that shopping for 20 items using a store-brand cost $66.23; whereas, with the same items at a warehouse club, the cost was $67.64–only a $1.41 difference between the two shopping experiences.
+2. Shop warehouse–For your best money saving, shop at a warehouse store like Costco or Sam’s Club or buy the generic at a chain store like Safeway.

-3. To think close to the earth–Shop around the outside aisles for fresh items.
+3. Think close to the earth–Shop around the outside aisles for fresh items.
 Use real butter, cheese and milk.
 Consume sugar versus artificial sweeteners (except for stevia), for the man-made ones can cause everything from weight gain to MS.

 5.Dinner should be a three point meal—1. a meat or meatless, 2. a starch, and 3. a vegetable or salad.

-6. We eat dinners two nights in a row except for Sunday steak. (see Cutting Back on Your Food Costs–Part 2)
+6. Eat dinners two nights in a row except for Sunday.

-7. We don’t eat desserts except on birthdays or for company.
+7. Don’t eat desserts except on birthdays or for company.